 Car accidents can cause chronic pain and permanent disability – even when they are relatively minor.
 Back pain can come on suddenly after a car accident, or it can develop slowly over the next several days.

 Car accident-induced back injuries can easily turn into a debilitating and chronic condition—especially if not treated properly.
 In order to obtain the correct amount of compensation after a car accident, it is important to understand your injury and the long-effects it can have on your life.
-Please call Fuicelli & Lee, P.C. at 303-355-7202 to get started with a free evaluation of your case.
+Please call our experienced Denver car accident attorneys at Fuicelli & Lee, P.C. at 303-355-7202 to get started with a free evaluation of your case.

 Acute Back Pain vs. Chronic Back Pain